2023 Drum Corps FAQ

 HOW MUCH DOES IT COST TO MARCH DRUM CORPS?

-Tuition for our DCI and DCA competitive season is $500 Member Fee, $300 Fundraising Requirement, and $30 for 18+ Background Check (which members can keep).
+Tuition for our DCI competitive season is $600 Member Fee, and $30 for 18+ Background Check (which members can keep).
 Running a drum & bugle corps is an expensive proposition but the Saints work hard to keep costs low for everyone.

 WHAT DO THE FEES AND TUITION ASSOCIATED WITH MEMBERSHIP COVER?

-Audition costs including Membership packets, application processing, online member account set up, t-shirt, facilities, and music.
-This fee is non-refundable.
-Out of state tour housing, instruction, some meals, music/drill, instruments, equipment, and uniforms for camps and performances Member keepsakes (e.g., member shirts, etc.) Travel OUT-OF-STATE to and from out of area summer competitions.
+Audition costs including Membership packets, t-shirt, facilities, instruction, logistics and legal matters, and music.
+Membership Fees cover out of state tour housing, instruction, some meals, music/drill, instruments, equipment, and uniforms for camps and performances Member keepsakes (e.g., member shirts, etc.) Travel OUT-OF-STATE to and from out of area summer competitions.

 WHEN ARE PAYMENTS DUE AND WHAT PAYMENT OPTIONS ARE AVAILABLE?